Furikuda/bork/docs/internals/data-structures.rst

 Compression is applied after deduplication, thus using different compression methods in one repo does not influence deduplication.

-See ``borg create --help`` about how to specify the compression level and its default.
+See ``bork create --help`` about how to specify the compression level and its default.

 Lock files
 ----------

-Borg uses locks to get (exclusive or shared) access to the cache and the repository.
+Bork uses locks to get (exclusive or shared) access to the cache and the repository.

 The locking system is based on renaming a temporary directory